Social Communication Development in Toddlers

 - “She is social in some ways and totally asocial in others.
 I just don’t get it!”

-Connection between language development and social development
+The connection between language development and social development

 Every time we interact verbally with another person, we employ our vast knowledge of social language and appropriateness in order to know how, when, and where to convey our message.
 It’s no easy task!
 Consider stepping into your toddler’s shoes for just a moment: he is just beginning to learn how to communicate effectively with others, and not only does he need to learn the right words and order in which to put them, but with whom he should share these words and why he should want to share them in the first place.
 It’s a tough skill to master, especially for infants and toddlers who exhibit speech-language delays.

-Connection between social development and autism
+The connection between social development and autism

-Significant, persistent deficits in communication and social interaction are concerning and may be (but are not necessarily) indicators of Autism Spectrum Disorder (ASD) (Landa & Garrett-Mayer, 2006).
+Significant, persistent deficits in communication and social interaction are concerning and maybe (but are not necessarily) indicators of Autism Spectrum Disorder (ASD) (Landa & Garrett-Mayer, 2006).
 According to the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders 5th Edition, ASD is characterized by social deficits and communication difficulties, stereotyped or repetitive behaviors and interests, sensory issues, and in some cases, cognitive delays.

 Should I be worried?

 Recognizing the aforementioned deficits in children under 3 years of age can be difficult or sometimes impossible as symptoms of ASD may be present but not fully recognized in some children until the elementary- or middle-school years (Michelotti, Charman, Slonims, & Baird, 2002).
-To further complicate the matter, toddlers with ASD may exhibit significantly delayed language skills but demonstrate socially-appropriate behaviors such as smiling and establishing eye contact with a play partner most of the time (Rogers, 2009).
+To further complicate the matter, toddlers with ASD may exhibit significantly delayed language skills but demonstrate socially appropriate behaviors such as smiling and establishing eye contact with a play partner most of the time (Rogers, 2009).